How to do camping in style

 Camping in Europe offers some quality campsites with entertainment, a la carte restaurants, in-season cabarets.
 Fully functioning and ultra-clean shower and ablution blocks, equipped with hairdryers and cabinets for privacy.
 Still cheaper than spending a week in a hotel, there should be no need to sacrifice standards and comfort.

 Choosing the right site

-Before setting off on your camping expedition carefully choose a site that meets your demands.
+Before setting off on your camping expedition, carefully choose a site that meets your demands.
 A heated pool, sauna and quiet areas to relax, followed by location and position of restaurants, scenery and areas for children and animals to play and exercise well away from the pitches and plots.
-On some sites, it is possible to have a massage, reflexology, beauty treatments and hair coiffured.
+It is possible to have a massage, reflexology, beauty treatments, and hair coiffured on some sites.
 Who said that camping was ‘roughing it’?

 Choose your season carefully

 Admittedly camping isn’t as much fun if you don’t good weather and a good nights sleep.
 The first can be minimised by only camping when the sun shines, hold your head up high and never be ashamed to admit you will only get under canvas if the weather is hot, sunny and stable.
 If you find yourself in a period of inclement weather, pack up and go home!